city-of-saint-louis/gis-asset-manager-ui/README.md

 There are three ways to use GIS Asset Manager UI in your project:

-**_Please note: The commands below are placeholders to be updated once the module is published to npm._**

 1. You can install the module via npm:

    ```bash